brad-lin/FreePSXBoot/README.md

 * [Memcarduino](https://github.com/ShendoXT/memcarduino).
 Requires soldering wires to the memory card.
 * Using a [Memcard Pro](https://8bitmods.com/memcard-pro-for-playstation-1/), which lets you create your own virtual memory cards on an sdcard.
 Simply drop the card image file you want to use as Memory Card 1, Channel 1.
 * Using [Unirom](https://github.com/JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1) and [NOTPSXserial](https://github.com/JonathanDotCel/NOTPSXSerial) with a serial/USB cable, using the command : `nops /fast /mcup 0 FILE.mcd COMPORT` where `FILE` is the mcd file corresponding to your model, and `COMPORT` corresponds to your computer serial port.
-* Memcarduino with MemcardRex (success not guaranteed)
+* [MemcardRex](https://github.com/ShendoXT/memcardrex/releases/tag/0952399) with a DexDrive, Memcarduino, or PS1CardLink.
+Make sure to use the latest release, which allows to write raw data to the memory card (required for FreePSXBoot).
-* A DexDrive with PSXGameEdit (success not guaranteed)
+* PSXGameEdit with a DexDrive (success not guaranteed)

 # WARNING